3 Carat Diamond Ring: Perfect Ring Without Overpaying

 In other words, do not sacrifice cut just to meet this 3-carat mark.
 For a rock this large, the last thing you want is one that doesn't sparkle.

 - Color: Larger diamonds reveal tints of color more easily.
 But it doesn't mean you need to splurge for a colorless diamond.
-If you prefer an icy white look to your jewelry, we recommend that you don't go below a G (or H if you're not too color sensitive).
+If you prefer an icy white look to your jewelry, we recommend that you don't go below a G (or an H if you're not too color sensitive).
 If you don't mind a warmer look or plan to set the diamond in a yellow gold band, then an I or J could look beautiful.

 We hope this guide gave you an idea of what you can expect to pay for a 3-carat diamond.
 Before you start shopping, make sure you understand how diamonds are priced.
 This way, you don't overpay for features that you cannot even see.
-Our beginner's guide to best value explains what to look for and what you can "go cheap" on.
+Our beginner's guide to best value explains more about what to look for and what you can "go cheap" on.

 Disclaimer: Opinions expressed here are those of the author's alone.
 Please support CreditDonkey on our mission to help you make savvy financial decisions.
 Our free online service is made possible through financial relationships with some of the products and services mentioned on this site.
 We may receive compensation if you shop through links in our content.